 Jens Voigt is a former professional cyclist known for his aggressive riding style and fun personality.
-His storied career includes two Tour de France stage victories, winning the Critérium International a record-tying five times, and breaking the UCI hour record by 1.410 kilometers, covering 51.110 kilometers in 60 minutes.
+His storied career includes three Tour de France stage victories, winning the Critérium International a record-tying five times, and breaking the UCI hour record by 1.410 kilometers, covering 51.110 kilometers in 60 minutes.
 Jens retired from competition in late 2014.

 Jens is married to Stephanie, and together they have six children, Mark, age 19, Julian, 16, Adriana, 12, Kim Helena, 10, Maya, 7, and little Helen, 4.
 He lives with his family in Berlin.
 In addition to his native German, he speaks fluent French and English.

 Here, Jens shares a little more about himself, in his own words.